 IR Cameras are cameras that emit IR so that the area in front of the camera can be seen in total darkness.
 ONLY black and white (B/W) cameras are affected by IR illumination.
 Color cameras will detect IR to a much lesser degree.
 Take your TV remote and press a button while pointing it at your camera for a simple demonstration of how a CCTV camera can see IR.

 A typical general purpose monochrome camera has a horizontal resolution of 380 lines.
 This means that it should be possible to resolve 380 x 1.33 i.e. 505 individual actual lines of black, white or grey along any one line of a CCTV picture image.
 (The factor of 1.33 comes from the fact that a TV picture has an aspect ratio of 4 : 3).

 Typical resolution performances for CCD cameras are as follows:

-Cameras will be quoted as 1/2", 1/3" or occasionally as 2/3".
+The older technology Analog Cameras were quoted as 1/2", 1/3" or occasionally as 2/3".
 Newer cameras will be referred to as 1/4".
 This refers to the format of the camera and defines the size light-sensitive area of the imaging device used in the camera.
 In itself it gives no measure of a camera's performance although generally the smaller the format size, the smaller the light gathering area of the sensor.
 It is provided for information to enable the installer to match the camera to the correct lens.
 Camera formats are getting smaller in order to reduce the costs of the imaging devices and hence the cameras themselves as well as the lenses put onto them.
 But as technology progresses CCD chips get smaller, faster and smarter!
 Enter the IP age of Mega Pixel cameras!